aaryadevg/PytorchPINN/README.md

 ### Future plans and experiments

 - Approximate PDEs using PINNs (Probably something simple like Heat equation)
-- Investigate impact of noisy measurements (Overhead of adding a denoise model)
+- Investigate impact of noisy measurements (Overhead of adding a denoise model) [DONE]
-- Try to approximate Systems of ODEs (Using jacobian for derivatives)
+- Try to approximate Systems of ODEs (Using jacobian for derivatives) [Tests were unsucessful]
+- Test existing implementations and build an API to interact with the neural network [TODO]

 _These plans are not in any particular order._